elXill/Belial/README.md

  Right now it is in Animation Tree is in rough state but i think i will fix it in short..

  But still needs a lot of additions.

+Notes: In oni back to right/left turn animation chains change if she is in fight mode.